njari/njari.github.io/_posts/2025-06-02-attention-self.markdown

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">
 </script>

-**ChatGPT and its Cultural Relevance, circa 2024**
+## ChatGPT and its Cultural Relevance, circa 2024

 ChatGPT took the world by storm in 2024, we saw users from all over use the tool for many tasks.
-All social media was flooded with how people were using it to improve their own workflows, get ahead and the expected fear mongering that comes with new tech.
+Social media was flooded with how people were using it to improve their own workflows, get ahead and the fear mongering that comes with new tech.

 ChatGPT is a Generative Pretrained Transformer (GPT) wrapped into a nice chat interface.
 The foundational goals for such a model -

 - one that is able to perform tasks non-trivial for humans
   - we've all seen AI say a cat is a bat and a dog a rat
 - contextualizing conversations and remembering context
   - we don't want to relate an event every time we chat about it
 - general purpose and trainable to do any describable tasks
-    - an assistant who's freely available and can "learn" were laid in a groundbreaking paper from 2014 - Attention is All you Need by Vaswani et al.
+  - an assistant who's freely available and can "learn"

+were laid in a groundbreaking paper from 2014 - *Attention is All you Need* by Vaswani et al.

+However, the transformer was one of many attempts to build a model with these capabilities.
-Here we'll talk about what really changed in 2014 and the key ideas discussed in the paper.
-This may be a series, who knows.
+Here, we'll talk about what was state of the art in 2014 and what changed with this one paper.

+---

-**Sequence Transduction Models - circa 2014**
+## Sequence Transduction Models - circa 2014

 Sequence transduction models are models that take in one input sequence and output another sequence.
 Translation, summarisation, speech recognition, all fall into this category of models.
-These are all very important applications that were being looked at long before LLMs arrived.
+These are all very important applications that were being solved at long before LLMs arrived.

-When one moves from a single input/single output to a S2S (sequence to sequence) model - What really changes?
+When one moves from a single input/single output to a S2S (sequence to sequence) model - what really changes?

 - Your inputs can be very short or very long.
 - Your inputs can have related bits anywhere in the sequence.

 What does one expect from such a model?

 - Work with inputs of arbitrary lengths and return outputs of arbitrary lengths
 - Recognise relationships within a sequence and respond to the entire sequence
 - be "effective" while doing the above

 So what was state of the art for sequence transduction models in 2014?

 RNNs (Recurrent Neural Network) and the vastly more improved variety of RNNs - LSTMs (Long Short Term Memory) were all over the AI world.
-Andrej Karpathy has a wonderful blog from 2015 emphasizing how groundbreaking RNNs were. https://karpathy.github.io/2015/05/21/rnn-effectiveness/.
-This, today, reads like a historical note.
+[Andrej Karpathy has a wonderful blog from 2015 emphasizing how groundbreaking RNNs were.](https://karpathy.github.io/2015/05/21/rnn-effectiveness/) This, today, reads like a historical note.

+---

 The key idea for an RNN was to have memory (hidden states) of previous tokens in the sequence.
 That is how RNNs recognise relationships and respond to the sequence as a whole.
 Tokens are how sequences are broken down into bits.

 In English, we break sentences down into words with spaces.
 Tokens in machine learning are similar to words but not exactly as they are chunks optimised for a model's understanding.
 Tokens are important for RNNs and for all kinds of ML compute.

-Now,  when an RNN sees an input sequence (I have 2 cats and want one more.), it breaks it down into tokens.
-We won't pretend to know what this looks like but it will be a vector of arbitrary length like
+Now, when an RNN sees an input sequence *(I have 2 cats and want one more.)*, it breaks it down into tokens.
+We won't pretend to know what this looks like but it will be a vector of arbitrary length like `[w1, w2, w3 ... wn]`.

-[w1, w2, w3 ... wn].
-Since the model is looking at a fresh sequence, the hidden state is h0 = 0 (or some other initialization, this whole article is a gross oversimplification).
+Since the model is looking at a fresh sequence, the hidden state is \( h_0 = 0 \) (or some other initialization, this whole article is a gross oversimplification).
-The RNN is now going to go over each of the n tokens and calculate a new hidden state for each which depends on the current token and the previous hidden state. hn = f(wn, hn-1)$
+The RNN is now going to go over each of the n tokens and calculate a new hidden state for each which depends on the current token and the previous hidden state.

+$$
+h_n = f(w_n, h_{n-1})
+$$

 This is a classic recurrence relation.
-Here, now hn-1 further depends on hn-2 and so on. so to calculate hn -- we must calculate n states - right from h1 to hn.
-Hence, this means - the longer a sequence, the longer it takes for the RNN to compute hidden states.
+Here, now \( h_{n-1} \) further depends on \( h_{n-2} \) and so on.

+So to calculate \( h_n \) — we must calculate n states — right from \( h_1 \) to \( h_n \).
+Hence, this means the longer a sequence, the longer it takes for the RNN to compute hidden states.

 The "encoder" of the RNN is responsible for calculating these hidden states.
-The output is the last hidden state hn which depends on all tokens and contains the entire context of the sequence.
+The output is the last hidden state \( h_n \) which depends on all tokens and contains the entire context of the sequence.

+---

-But where does the output come from?
+### But where does the output come from?

 The "decoder" of the RNN uses the input sequence "context" generated by the encoder to then give us a sequence.
 The decoder is a second auto-regressive RNN.
 Autoregressive means every subsequent output token depends on all the previous tokens.

-To start with, the decoder only has hn and the previous outputs - [].
+To start with, the decoder only has \( h_n \) and the previous outputs — \([]\).
 This is empty.

 $$
 h_{d0} = h_n